Jackleco/katana-os/README.md

 # solid-linux
-Solid Linux is a Linux distribution based on Debian that uses Openbox and other packages to make up a desktop environment.
+Solid Linux is a Linux distribution based on Debian that uses ICE Window Manager, tint2 panel, and other packages to make up a desktop environment.

 **WARNING**